dwyl/learn-redux/egghead.io_video_tutorial_notes.md

-Note that whether you use `action` Creators or *not* the *data flow* is *exactly* the same because I just calle the `action` Creator to get the `action` `Object` and then I call `dispatch` just like I did *before* passing the `action`.
+Note that whether you use `action` Creators or *not* the *data flow* is *exactly* the same because I just called the `action` Creator to get the `action` `Object` and then I call `dispatch` just like I did *before* passing the `action`.